 3. Prepare for your ‘triggers’

-If you know that you’re likely to reach for the unhealthy stuff when you’re home alone after work, or tired and stressed after work, preparation is key.
-Stock your cupboards and fridge with healthy, easy go to food that you know you will enjoy.
+If you know that you’re likely to reach for the unhealthy stuff when you’re home alone after work, or tired and stressed/emotional, preparation is key.
+Stock your cupboards and fridge with healthy, easy go-to food that you know you will enjoy.
 This too will become habit after awhile.
 If you have to, get someone to hide the bad stuff or don’t have it in the house!

 4. Maintain the pleasure principle

 Often eating is just our bodies’ way of seeking pleasure…… so bring more pleasure into your life!
-Buy some nice self care products, a book you’ve wanted to read, anything that makes you feel good can help counteract your first response to reach for a food reward.
+What else do you enjoy? anything that makes you feel good can help counteract your first response to reach for a food reward.

 The good news is, thanks to a very clever thing called ‘neuroplasticity’ our brains can actually start to rewire and perform these habits automatically after a bit of practice.
+Consistency is key and with a little bit of patience and effort you will start to see changes.
 What will you do today to break your emotional eating cycle?